Welcome to today's edition of the Rush 24-7 podcast.

 When the tax code is as big as the United States tax code is, you can't but be ignorant of the law.

-As he says, the uh the the present tax code needs to be blown up, needs to be bombed into confetti uh and to and to fall like confetti across the fruited plane, because it's an abomination uh when a tax code is that big, it you are no longer a free society.
+As he says, the present tax code needs to be blown up, needs to be bombed into confetti and to fall like confetti across the fruited plane because it's an abomination.

-There's a story uh from the Washington Times.
+There's a story from the Washington Times.

-A man living as an adult baby is cleared of social security fraud.
+A man living as an adult baby is cleared of Social Security fraud.

-Now I remember this from uh I think it was about twenty years ago in London, and it turned out there was some club that specialized in this, and that various uh I think it was members of Parliament and other prominent persons like to go there for a lunchtime and uh and and climb into a diaper and uh a onesie and uh be spoon-fed uh applesauce by their play acting mother and lie in a crib, and then they'd get up an hour later, put on their pinstripe suit and go back to parliament and uh vote in some new spending measures.
+It turned out there was some club that specialized in this, and that various, I think it was members of parliament and other prominent persons, liked to go there for lunchtime and climb into a diaper and a onesie and be spoon-fed applesauce by their play acting mother and lie in a crib.

 And say what you like about that, but those guys were at least picking up their own tab for that.